- 1 Description

 At 17th level, any time the brawler incurs an attack of opportunity as a result of the brawler's movement, the brawler may make an immediate Counterstrike against the enemy who swung on him.
 This Counterstrike does not count against the Brawler's available opportunity attacks for the round.
 The brawler loses use of this ability if he is wearing heavy armor, using a shield or carrying a heavy load.
 The brawler may only use this ability if the enemy actually takes their attack of opportunity.
 Smart enemies might decide they're better served just letting the Brawler move where ever he wants.

 Ground and Pound (Ex)

-At 19th level, when a brawler begins his turn in control of a grapple, he can make a damage action using any of his special brawler unarmed attacks as a swift action once per round.
-This swift action is a free attack and does not count against his attacks per round limits.
-The brawler loses use of this ability if he is wearing heavy armor, using a shield or carrying a heavy load.
+At 19th level, when a brawler begins their turn in control of a grapple, they can make a damage action using Haymaker as a swift action once per round.
+Ground and Pound does not count as having used Haymaker for the round.
+The brawler loses use of this ability if they are wearing heavy armor, using a shield or carrying a heavy load.